 - For military exceptions, contact the ASU Scholarships Office at (870) 972-2310.

-- Award holders who are dependents of faculty and staff will be paid 25% of the scholarship value per semester for A-State Jonesboro credit hours in addition to the faculty/staff discount.
+- Award holders who are dependents of faculty and staff will be paid 25 percent of the tuition and fees scholarship value and 50 percent of the housing scholarship per semester, for A-State credit hours in addition to the faculty/staff discount.

 - Students with Incomplete grades will forfeit their scholarship if they do not otherwise meet the scholarship criteria.